duyphan0503/personal_finance_tracker/README.md

 A mobile application that helps users track daily income, expenses, and manage monthly budgets.
 The project is built with **Flutter (Dart 3)** following **Clean Architecture** and **Cubit (Bloc)** for scalable and maintainable development.

-This project is used as a **training internship project** and demonstrates real-world mobile development practices, including authentication, state management, secure storage, charts, and CI/CD.
+This project is used as a **training internship project** and demonstrates real-world mobile development practices, including authentication, state management, secure storage, and charts.

 ---

 ## 🚀 Features

 - 🔐 Authentication with **Supabase Auth (PKCE)**
 - 💰 Income & Expense management (CRUD)
 - 🏷 Category tagging for transactions